jaantollander/masters-thesis/content/35_monitoring.md

 We need to keep track of previous observed identifiers and previous timestamp.
 If we encounter a new identifier, we should also *backfill* a record with the new identifier, the previous timestamp and zeros for operation values to mark the beginning of time series.

-## Querying the database
-Querying the database

-* select a time interval and desired identifiers
-* group by `identifier` to form multiple time series
-* compute rates of change for each time series